 Students qualifying for Year 5 opportunity class placement in 2017 will usually be born after 31 December 2005 and before 31 July 2007 and are normally in Year 4 in 2016.

-Where students have not reached Year 4 in 2013 and are seeking to accelerate to Year 5 in 2014, the selection committee will contact you or the principal if further information is required.
+Where students have not reached Year 4 in 2016 and are seeking to accelerate to Year 5 in 2017, this acceleration should be strongly supported by the principal.
+The selection committee will contact you or the principal if further information is required.
 In determining a student's suitability for accelerated progression to a primary school with an opportunity class, selection committees will be guided by the Policy and Implementation Strategies for the Education of Gifted and Talented Students.
 (Revised 2004).

 Further criteria for accelerated progression are outlined in Guidelines for Accelerated Progression, published by the Board of Studies.
 This document states on page 21:

 "Has the student demonstrated a comprehensive achievement well in advance of the enrolment cohort when performance is assessed against the outcomes for the current curriculum stage?"
 AND " On a state-wide basis, it is probable that only one in 200 (0.5%) students would be capable of acceleration in all subjects."

 Parents are reminded that selection committees may also consider whether or not students who took the Opportunity Class Placement Test in 2015 have gained undue advantage from their previous experience with the test.

 Where students are already in Year 4, but were born after 31 July 2007, they have, under normal circumstances, already been accelerated in a previous year.
 Such students may be required to attend an interview to assess their needs.
 Your child's principal will need to confirm that official acceleration has occurred.